A: RLOP is a partnership between CSC and UNL-College of Law to recruit future lawyers for rural Nebraska communities.

 A: Yes, students chosen for and satisfactorily participating in RLOP will receive full CSC tuition for up to four years.

-A: Students chosen as alternates to RLOP must satisfy all program requirements but are not provisionally admitted to UNL-College until a RLOP position becomes available.
-Also, alternates do not receive full CSC tuition until they advance to RLOP Student status.
+A: Students chosen as alternates to RLOP must satisfy all program requirements but are not provisionally admitted to UNL College of Law until a RLOP position becomes available.
+Also, alternates do not receive full CSC tuition or LSAT prep materials provided by UNL College of Law.

 A: “Provisionally accepted student” is defined as a CSC student who meets the requirements for RLOP admission, who has been admitted to the RLOP program, and who demonstrates satisfactory progress according to the program standards for admission to the UNL College of Law.

-A: Information for the UNL-College of Law can be found on their website.
+A: Information for the UNL-College of Law can be found on its website.